Dan Kennedy is the duke of direct response. 👑

 It’s not made for everyone.
 Just a tiny group of customers.

-Targeting everyone is a surefire way to drain budget and see little results.
+Targeting everyone is a surefire way to drain the budget and see little results.

-You can grab attention of the right people by “flagging” them.
+You can grab the attention of the right people by “flagging” them.

-This is done by addressing them in the headline and throughout the body of sales copy.
+This is done by addressing them in the headline and throughout the body of the sales copy.

-“Attention Freelance Writers” in the sales letter for the copywriting course WiseCopy speaks directly to a certain group of people for example.
+“Attention Freelance Writers” in the old sales letter for my copywriting course speaks directly to a certain group of people, for example.

 #5 – Pain, agitate, solve